-State Sen. John T. Yudichak – who represents the people of the 14th Senatorial District in Carbon, Luzerne and Monroe Counties – has been highly regarded as an effective and independent advocate for the people of Pennsylvania for more than a decade.
+State Sen. John T. Yudichak – who represents the people of the 14th Senatorial District in Carbon and Luzerne Counties – has been highly regarded as an effective and independent advocate for the people of Pennsylvania for more than a decade.

 From environmental protection to helping senior citizens to community safety, Sen. Yudichak has championed numerous issues throughout his tenure in the Senate and House of Representatives.
 Some of his legislative accomplishments include the Sgt.
 Sherwood Baker Act; the Senior Citizens Full Benefits Act; the Waste Tire Act; Underground Storage Tank Act and Pennsylvania’s first Anti-Gang Act.

 While his work in state government has had broad, positive effects across the Commonwealth, some of Sen. Yudichak’s most important work continues to be done at home – in communities across the 14th Senatorial District.

 Along with Congressman Lou Barletta, Sen. Yudichak launched Operation Gang Up, a regional, community-based initiative created to address criminal gang activity in our region.
 A staunch advocate for keeping communities safe, Sen. Yudichak helped write Pennsylvania first anti-gang law, secured funding for safe schools training for teachers, and fought for investments in after-school and community programs for children.